tannicflux/CS_010C_projects/README.md

 The revised code is organized by topics covered in the CS_010B course.
 The code contains a code which uses all topics covered in CS_010B.
 The code is well-commented and should be easy to follow.

-To run the revised code, use a [compiler/interpreter] for [language].
+To run the revised code, use a compiler for C++.
 For example, to compile a C++ program, use the following command:

 ```bash
 g++ -o program_name program_name.cpp